-This latest installment of "Heads Up: Coping Through COVID-19" is a 4-part series featuring Dartmouth-Hitchcock (D-H) experts and community members who address topics such as masking, vaccine mandates, and the surging Delta variant and how these are impacting students and educators returning to school, employees returning to the office, and resuming everyday activities.
+This latest installment of "Heads Up: Coping Through COVID-19" is a 4-part series featuring Dartmouth Health experts and community members who address topics such as masking, vaccine mandates, and the surging Delta variant and how these are impacting students and educators returning to school, employees returning to the office, and resuming everyday activities.

 - Webinar 1: Returning to the Classroom: Excitement and Anxiety